GHR-Arash/Hadal-Server/smart-contracts/readme.md

      `
 ## Important Notes

-- **Gas Costs**: Running tests or deploying contracts on public networks (like Polygon) will cost gas.
+- **Gas Costs**: Running tests or deploying contracts on polygon mumbai will cost gas.
 Ensure you have enough MATIC in your wallet.

 ```